Bob Woodward: Personal life

 Woodward has been married three times.
 His first marriage (1966–1969) was to his high school sweetheart Kathleen Middlekauff, now an English professor.
 His second marriage (1974–1979) was to Frances Kuper.
 In 1989, he married for a third time to Elsa Walsh (b.
 August 25, 1957), a writer for The New Yorker and the author of Divided Lives: The Public and Private Struggles of Three American Women.

 His oldest daughter, Tali, is also a journalist.
 She directed a graduate program in journalism at Columbia University for six years before becoming an editor for The Trace.

 In popular culture

 Woodward was portrayed by Robert Redford in All the President's Men (1976), J. T. Walsh in Wired (1989), Will Ferrell in Dick (1999), Julian Morris in Mark Felt: The Man Who Brought Down the White House (2017), and Spencer Garrett in The Front Runner (2018).
+Redford's voice from All the President's Men, depicting Woodward's telephone call to Howard Hunt, was reused in episode 4 of the 2023 HBO miniseries, White House Plumbers, in depicting the call from Hunt's perspective.
+Woodward was also referenced as the author of a fictional investigative book "The Truth About Whacking Day" in the episode Whacking Day of The Simpsons.